plotly/plotly.js/README.md

 2. Custom bundles you can create yourself to optimize the size of bundle depending on your needs.
 Please visit [CUSTOM_BUNDLE](https://github.com/plotly/plotly.js/blob/master/CUSTOM_BUNDLE.md) for more information.

 ---
-## Alternative ways to require or build plotly.js
+## Alternative ways to load and build plotly.js
-If your library needs to bundle or directly require [plotly.js/lib/index.js](https://github.com/plotly/plotly.js/blob/master/lib/index.js) or parts of its modules similar to [index-basic](https://github.com/plotly/plotly.js/blob/master/lib/index-basic.js) in some other way than via an official or a custom bundle, or in case you want to tweak the default build configurations of `browserify` or `webpack`, etc. then please visit [`BUILDING.md`](https://github.com/plotly/plotly.js/blob/master/BUILDING.md).
+If your library needs to bundle or directly load [plotly.js/lib/index.js](https://github.com/plotly/plotly.js/blob/master/lib/index.js) or parts of its modules similar to [index-basic](https://github.com/plotly/plotly.js/blob/master/lib/index-basic.js) in some other way than via an official or a custom bundle, or in case you want to tweak the default build configurations of `browserify` or `webpack`, etc. then please visit [`BUILDING.md`](https://github.com/plotly/plotly.js/blob/master/BUILDING.md).

 ---
 ## Documentation